 Using four established epigenetic clocks as points of reference, Horvath determined that estimates of the men"s biological ages diminished during the trial, while estimates of their overall life expectancy increased.
 The epigenetic signs of age-reversal accelerated after nine months of treatment and appeared to remain mostly intact six months after the trial ended.

 DNA adds new chemical markers a long its helical structure as we age.
 These markers include methyl groups consisting of carbon and hydrogen.
 These groups attach to the DNA and alter how our cells “read” genetic information.

 The chemical alterations are named “epigenetic changes and mean “on top of” genetics.

-The chemical markers arrange themselves in crisp patters along a DNA strand, similar to a barcode.
-These barcodes can determine a person's biological age within a range of two to three years, said Hagg, who was not involved in the new study.
+The chemical markers arrange themselves in crisp patterns a long a DNA strand, similar to a barcode.
+These barcodes can determine a person's biological age within a range of two to three years, said Hägg, who was not involved in the new study.

 For example, do the chemical markers cause the change, or are epigenetic clocks only "a marker of the biological process in the body, which happened to be reversed by this mix of drugs?" she asked.

 “If this really all works, and we can show it’s really as safe as we believe it is, this is something that can be used to treat aging very soon,” Dr. Fahy pointed out.
 He also stated that he “believes the drugs in the cocktail might affect biological aging separately through independent mechanisms – something it may be possible to explore in larger trials.”

 Also, "we saw some signs that we might be doing more than improving the immune system," Fahy said.
 Metabolites in the participants" blood suggested that the kidneys had begun filtering toxins from the blood more efficiently.

 “I’d expected to see slowing down of the clock, but not a reversal,” said Dr. Horvath.
 He added, “That felt kind of futuristic.”